 There are many such cases of discrimination.
 Cathy DeCarlo, a nurse at Mt.
-Sinai Hospital in New York, was forced to take part in the gruesome dismemberment of a 22-week-old unborn child in 2009, and saw no resolution of her complaint to the HHS Office of Civil Rights until 2013.
+Sinai Hospital in New York, was forced to take part in the gruesome dismemberment of a 22-week-old unborn child in 2009, and saw no resolution of her complaint to the HHS Office of Civil Rights (HHS/OCR) until 2013.
 Nurses have been told by Vanderbilt University and by a state-run medical center in New York that they must assist in abortions against their consciences.

-In August 2014, Catholic and other religious organizations in California were told by the state department of managed health care that they must include unlimited elective abortions in their health plans for employees.
+On June 21, 2016, the HHS/OCR declared that the State of California may continue forcing all health plans under its jurisdiction to cover elective abortions-in violation of the plain text of the Hyde/Weldon amendment.
+Violations of Hyde/Weldon are also taking place in other states, such as New York and Washington.
 And in 2011, a major Catholic organization providing exemplary service for victims of human trafficking was denied a federal grant to continue its work, in large part because it would not pledge to send these victims only to health care providers willing to help provide abortions.

-2. Why isn't the Weldon conscience clause sufficient?
+2. Why isn't the Hyde/Weldon conscience clause sufficient?

 Efforts to invoke this clause to protect conscience rights have uncovered limitations and loopholes that must be addressed.
-The clause has no "right of action" allowing victims to go to court, leaving their protection entirely in the hands of the Department of Health and Human Services (HHS) - which in some cases has been the perpetrator of the discrimination, and in other cases has given this issue a low priority.
+The clause has no "right of action" allowing victims to go to court, leaving their protection entirely in the hands of the Department of Health and Human Services (HHS) - which, as mentioned previously, has failed to fully enforce

+Hyde/Weldon, has been the perpetrator of the discrimination, and in other cases has given this issue a low priority.
 Nurse DeCarlo, for example, had to wait almost four years for a response after being forced to take part in a late-term abortion under threat of losing her job.
-Moreover, the agency in the California case cited above claims that Weldon does not affect a subunit of state government that does not itself directly receive federal funds.
-And because Weldon is written as a "limitation of funds" rider, its only stated remedy for violations is a cutoff of all federal Labor/HHS/Education funds to an entire federal agency or state government.
+Moreover, the agency in the California case cited above claims it is not covered by Hyde/Weldon because this particular agency does not directly receive federal funds.
+And because that amendment is written as a "limitation of funds" rider, its only stated remedy for violations is a cutoff of all federal Labor/HHS/Education funds to an entire federal agency or state government.

 Some say such a massive penalty will never be applied in practice, and at least two lawsuits (dismissed at present for lack of a specific controversy) have claimed that it is unconstitutionally overbroad.